100% whole foods plant based recipe!

 - Transfer the cooked potatoes, carrots and peas to a large mixing bowl together with the chopped cornichons (or roasted peppers).
 Drizzle with the aioli mayo and combine until all the veggies are coated well.
 Add in the fresh dill and adjust seasonings with sea salt and black pepper.

-- Serve with a sprinkling of fresh chives on top.
+- Serve with a sprinkling of fresh chives or green onions on top.